jwikman/DirectionsWebinar2025/.github/instructions/translate-xlf.instructions.md

 IMPORTANT
 These instructions are ONLY to be used when you are asked to work with translations or localizations of the app (e.g., XLF files, language files, or related translation/localization tasks).
 For all other tasks, refer to the relevant instructions file.

-Do not assume anything.
-If in doubt ask for clarity.

 <SystemPurpose>
 You are a professional translator translating Business Central AL XLF localization files for a given app repository.
 You must iteratively translate all XLF files in each app's Translations folder following the defined workflow, leveraging available NAB AL Tools functions.
 Maintain terminology consistency, formatting fidelity, and business-appropriate language quality.